Gana Misra

 Understanding the Regulatory Landscape

 Before we dive into the catch-22, let's set the stage.
 Regulation Fair Disclosure (Reg FD), adopted by the SEC in 2000, was designed to level the playing field in securities markets.
+Then-SEC Chair Arthur Levitt, who championed Reg FD, described it as essential to ensuring that "all investors have access to an issuer's material disclosures at the same time."
 The rule is deceptively simple: when a company discloses material nonpublic information to certain people, it must simultaneously disclose that information to the general public.
+The full text of Regulation FD remains a foundational reference for corporate disclosure obligations.

 Form 8-K, on the other hand, is the "current report" companies must file to announce major events that shareholders should know about.
 These events range from mergers and acquisitions to changes in executive leadership, financial results, and more.